The King of Stepback Covers

 Victor Gadino is an award-winning artist who holds a Masters of Fine Arts degree from the elite Pratt Institute.
 He has worked for forty years in the art industry.

 Much of his art has appeared in promotions for the top clients of the corporate, publishing, and entertainment worlds, such as but not limited to: Sony; American Express; General Foods; Playboy; Hearst; Random House; Harper Collins; NBC; Time Warner; Paramount; United Artists; MGM, Lucas Films; Disney; and Universal Studios.

 Victor Gadino’s big break in cover art illustration came through Avon’s Gordon Merrick gay romantic series, beginning with The Lord Won’t Mind.
 These controversial images showed Gadino’s knack for kitschy yet sensual paintings.

-Although he had been designing romance covers for many years, Gadino can trace his rise to prominence as a romance illustrator can be traced back to Johanna’s Lindsey’s Prisoner of My Desire.
-Elaine Duillo had been her regular cover illustrator and although this was just a one-off occurrence, Gadino’s artwork was immediately appreciated by fans.
+Although he had been designing romance covers for many years, Gadino can trace his rise to prominence as a highly sought-out romance illustrator to Johanna’s Lindsey’s 1991 Prisoner of My Desire.
+Elaine Duillo had been her regular cover illustrator, and although this was just a one-off occurrence, Gadino’s artwork was immediately appreciated by fans.

 Gadino would design incredible-looking covers for authors such as Rosemary Rogers, Shannon Drake (aka Heather Graham), Betina Krahn, Virginia Henley, Catherine Coulter, and Sandra Hill.

-His works are defined by en exquisite attention to detail, whether it be the hero’s muscled abs or the heroine’s beautiful gown and flowing hair.
-Many of his covers have been designed as step-backs, with a “respectable”-looking front, that when opened reveal a beautiful illustration inside making.
-Many consider Gadino the unofficial “King of the Step-backs.”
+His works are defined by an exquisite attention to detail, whether it be the hero’s muscled abs or the heroine’s beautiful gown and flowing hair.
+Many of his covers have been designed as step-backs, with a “respectable”-looking front, that when opened, reveals a beautiful illustration inside making.
+Some in the industry consider Gadino the unofficial “King of the Step-backs.”

 Special achievements he has received in his lifetime include an award from The Hollywood Reporter for his work on prominent movie posters.
 He gained the second place drawing award in the Art Renewal Center’s 2009 Annual International Competition.
 Gadino has created album covers for various artists, posters for Broadway plays, and collectibles for the Bradford Exchange and Franklin Mint.